DCAN-Labs/BOBsRepositoryRTD/docs/contribute.md

 git config --global user.email "your.email@example.com"
 ```

 **Create free Amazon AWS account** [here](https://portal.aws.amazon.com/gp/aws/developer/registration/index.html?refid=em_127222&p=free&c=hp&z=1).
-This is required in order to download the repository via DataLad to maintain data provenance.
+This is required in order to download the repository via DataLad.
 Once you have set up an account, click on your username in the top right-hand corner of the screen and select `Security Credentials` from the drop down menu.
 Scroll down the page to the `Access keys` section, select `Create access key` in the upper right-hand corner of the section, and follow the prompts from there to obtain access and secret keys. **Make sure to copy and store your access and secret keys in a secure location to reference in the future!!**

 ### Clone the Repository Using DataLad
 On the command line, cd into to the directory where you want to download the repository locally.
 If you installed DataLad in a virtual environment, remember to activate it.
 Export your AWS access and secret keys you obtained from setting up your Amazon AWS account as environmental variables: